Forensic Scientist

 As a Forensic Scientist, are you legally exempt from being a Juror?

-Asked by Ahmed Jordan Ezz Jr. over 7 years ago
+Asked by Ahmed Jordan Ezz Jr. almost 9 years ago

 This may vary by county or state, but I am not because I'm a civilian employee and not a sworn officer.